fauna/fauna-python/README.rst

 Serialization and deserialization with user-defined classes is not yet supported.

-When building queries, adapt your classes into dicts or lists prior to using them in composition.
+When building queries, adapt your classes into dicts or lists before using them in composition.
 When instantiating classes from the query result data, build them from the expected result.

 .. code-block:: python